 With your initial market research out of the way, start thinking about how you’ll get paid.
 International customers, like U.S. customers, often abandon their purchase at the point of payment.
 So it’s important to make sure consumers have confidence their payment will be handled securely, and that they have the comfort and convenience of paying in a familiar currency using their preferred method.

 Know the preferred payment methods of international buyers

-Preferred payment methods vary by country, so it’s important to understand what’s best for each market you’re targeting.
-For example, in the Netherlands 60% of payments are by direct debit; in the Czech Republic more than 50% of payments are cash on delivery; while in Germany 46% of payments are by online bank transfer.
-As you research payment providers, make sure you’re able to offer payment methods your international customers will be comfortable with.
+Preferred payment methods for cross-border vary by country, so it’s important to understand what’s best for each market you’re targeting.
+For example, in the Netherlands 57% of international payments are by direct debit; in the Czech Republic 26% of cross-border payments are bank transfer; while in Germany 15% of cross-border payments are by invoicing.1 As you research payment providers, make sure you’re able to offer payment methods your international customers will be comfortable with.

 Offer a local currency option

 Some ecommerce providers will allow you to list products in a number of different currencies.
 If that’s a tool they offer, you should use it.
 If not, consider providing a currency conversion option (at least for key local markets) so customers know exactly how much they’ll be paying in local currency.
 For buyers logging into their PayPal account to pay, the item cost will be automatically displayed in their local currency.

 It’s important to check local variations and offerings before selecting a payment-processing provider.
 To give yourself flexibility with room to expand into new countries, consider a payment provider with global reach.